Posted in: Comics, Heritage Sponsored, Vintage Paper | Tagged: , , ,

 Ghost Rider #9 (Magazine Enterprises, 1952)

 Of course, that's only part of the story.
 There are several examples of highly similar characters from the pulp and dime novel eras.
 They were sometimes even called Ghost Rider.
-The nod to a Headless Horseman gives us another clue as to where the Ghost Rider legends come from, but it's not exactly about Sleepy Hollow.
+The nod to a Headless Horseman gives us another clue as to where these legends come from, but it's not exactly about Sleepy Hollow.
 The true roots of the character can be firmly traced to the American West and have a rich storytelling tradition.

 The Magazine Enterprises version began in Tim Holt #11, and began to dominate the title's covers as the real-life Tim Holt's star power faded.
 Ghost Rider was soon spun off into its own 14-issue series while continuing to appear in the Tim Holt title and its successor Red Mask, until ending with the onset of the Comics Code in late 1954.
 This underappreciated material is Dick Ayers in peak form on this material, and Ghost Rider #9 is a stand-out example, with Ghost Rider going up against a costumed villain named the Vulture.